 - c.
-Disclosure Statement.
-A disclosure statement must be provided in accordance with Section 5.02.C.; and - d.
+Notification.
+Notification must be provided in accordance with Section 5.02.C.; and - d.
 Lot Creation.
 The lot upon which such residential use is established or proposed was recorded or had Subdivision Plat approval prior to June 16, 1993 (original adoption date) or notwithstanding Section 1.02.L., such residential use was designated on a proffered rezoning approved prior to January 17, 2023 as being located outside of the Ldn 65 or higher aircraft noise impact area, and subsequently became located within the Ldn 65 or higher aircraft noise impact area as a result of the adoption of ZMAP-2021-0011 and ZOAM-2021-0002; and - 4.
 Building Heights.
 Notwithstanding Section 7.01.06.B.2., no building or other structure will be located in a manner or built to a height that constitutes a hazard to aerial navigation.
-Where a structure is proposed in a location or to be built to a height that may be hazardous to air traffic, such structure must not be erected without certification from the FAA that it will not constitute a hazard to air traffic. - C. Disclosure Statement Required.
-A disclosure statement, in a form approved by the Zoning Administrator, must be conspicuously placed on all subdivision plats and Site Plans applicable to any lot or development within the AIOD, that clearly identifies any lot that is located within the AIOD and any aircraft noise impact area of the AIOD (i.e., Section 5.02.A.2.a., 5.02.A.2.b., or 5.02.A.2.c. within which the lot is located, and states that such lot is located within an area that will be impacted by aircraft overflights and aircraft noise.
-Such disclosure statement also must be provided in writing by the applicant and every subsequent owner of such lot to all prospective purchasers of, and included in all sales contracts, brochures, and promotional documents, including any illustrative Site Plan(s) on display within any sales related office(s), and all deeds of conveyance applicable to, such lot.
-At the time they are created, owner association Declarations must clearly state that the community is located near an airport, may be impacted by overflight noise, and subject to the regulations of the Airport Impact Overlay District of the Loudoun County Zoning Ordinance.
-In addition, owner associations may include a statement in their resale disclosure packets as follows: "Homes in this community are located near an airport and subject to aircraft overflights and noise due to aircraft.
+Where a structure is proposed in a location or to be built to a height that may be hazardous to air traffic, such structure must not be erected without certification from the FAA that it will not constitute a hazard to air traffic. - C. Notification Required.
+Notification in language approved by the Zoning Administrator, must be conspicuously placed on all subdivision plats and Site Plans applicable to any lot or development within the AIOD, that clearly identifies any lot that is located within the AIOD and any aircraft noise impact area of the AIOD (i.e., Section 5.02.A.2.a., 5.02.A.2.b., or 5.02.A.2.c. within which the lot is located, and states that such lot is located within an area that will be impacted by aircraft overflights and aircraft noise.
+Such notification also must be provided in writing by the applicant and every subsequent owner of such lot to all prospective purchasers of, and included in all brochures and promotional documents, including any illustrative Site Plan(s) on display within any sales related office(s), and all deeds of conveyance applicable to, such lot.
+At the time they are created, Owners Association Declarations must clearly state that the community is located near an airport, may be impacted by overflight noise, and subject to the regulations of the Airport Impact Overlay District of the Loudoun County Zoning Ordinance.
+In addition, Owners Associations may include a statement in their resale disclosure packets as follows: "Homes in this community are located near an airport and subject to aircraft overflights and noise due to aircraft.
 Contact Loudoun County Government to verify whether your home is located within the Airport Impact Overlay District and the regulations that apply."